“What is the most durable laptop brand?”

 3. Internal components quality.

-The laptop appears formal and boring.
+The laptop appears too formal and boring.
 It prioritizes functionality over aesthetics look.
-The design is conservative, no fluorescent logos, or breakthrough designs like aliens or predators.
+The design also conservative, no fluorescent logos, or breakthrough designs that use characters like aliens or predators.
 But many prefer this kind of design.

 5. Limited features and gimmicks.